mikeurbanski1/smarter_ecobee/README.md

 1. Check occupancy.
 If not occupied, then return (there is nothing to do).
 2. Set a temperature hold until the next Thermostat scheduled transition.

+It's perfect for a raspberry pi or similar device.
+I have mine running on my Pi-Hole.

+The app also contains the basic calls to authorize the app and obtain access tokens, available via the commands.

+`python main.py -h`
+`python main.py COMMAND -h`

+Example flow:

+`python main.py pin --api-key APP_API_KEY` - obtain a PIN to install the app for your device, and print out an auth code that can be exchanged for access tokens.

+`python main.py token --auth-code AUTH_CODE` - use the auth code from the previous step to obtain access tokens.

+`python main.py run --valid-modes MODE_1,MODE_2 --sensors SENSOR_1,SENSOR_2` - run the program.